arturlicks/phpMussel/_docs/readme.en.md

 /web.config | An ASP.NET configuration file (in this instance, to protect the `/vault` directory from being accessed by non-authorised sources in the event that the script is installed on a server based upon ASP.NET technologies).

 ※ Filename may differ based on configuration stipulations (in `config.ini`).

-####*REGARDING SIGNATURE FILES*
-CVD is an acronym for "ClamAV Virus Definitions", in reference both to how ClamAV refers to its own signatures and to the use of those signatures for phpMussel; Files ending with "CVD" contain signatures.

-Files ending with "MAP", quite literally, map which signatures phpMussel should and shouldn't use for individual scans; Not all signatures are necessarily required for every single scan, so, phpMussel uses maps of the signature files to speed up the scanning process (a process that would otherwise be extremely slow and tedious).

-Signature files marked with "_regex" contain signatures that utilise regular expression pattern checking (regex).

-Signature files marked with "_standard" contain signatures that specifically don't utilise any form of pattern checking.

-Signature files marked with neither "_regex" nor "_standard" will be as one or the other, but not both (refer to the Signature Format section of this README file for documentation and specific details).

-Signature files marked with "_clamav" contain signatures that are sourced entirely from the ClamAV database (GNU/GPL).

-Signature files marked with "_mussel" contain signatures that specifically are not sourced from ClamAV, signatures which, generally, I've either come up with myself and/or based on information gathered from various sources.

 ---